 - An over-utilization of the species or its habitat is likely to occur

 - Existing state or federal programs and regulations are inadequate to protect the species or its habitat

 - Complete a petition to list, reclassify or delist an Oregon native plant.
-(See list of information to include in a listing petition under resources below.)

 - Submit completed petition to

 Oregon Department of Agriculture